Does shopping for a mortgage get your nerves in a tangle or give you little fizzes of excitement?

 What is a Good Mortgage Rate?

-Mortgage rates are low right now as of December 2021, around 3% on average.
+While mortgage rates did increase in Feb.
+2022, determining whether or not a rate is “good” and when to buy a house is more dependent upon your personal financial situation.
 However, individuals who get the best mortgage rates are those with higher credit scores (due to positive credit histories), low DTI ratios, plenty of assets and money in savings and a large down payment.
 Let’s take a closer look.

 Stellar Credit Scores